 If you have questions about the compatibility of public offices that you hold or seek to hold, please contact the California Attorney General’s Office at (916) 322-3360 or click here to visit their website.

-On December 20, 2000, the City Council unanimously adopted a $250 contribution limit from any individual to any candidate for office in the City or to any candidate controlled committee for a candidate for office in the City in any single election.
+On December 20, 2000, the City Council unanimously adopted a $250 contribution limit from any individual to any candidate for office in the City of Laguna Woods or to any candidate controlled committee for a candidate for office in the City of Laguna Woods in any single election.
 The individual contribution limit does not apply to a candidate’s contribution of their personal funds, community property funds, or domestic partnership funds to their own campaign committee, but does apply to separate property contributions from the candidate’s spouse or domestic partner.
 The individual contribution limit is codified as Laguna Woods Municipal Code Chapter 1.14.

 To vote in municipal elections, individuals must be registered to vote in Laguna Woods.
 For information on how to register to vote, verify voter registration, or update voter registration, please contact the Orange County Registrar of Voters at (714) 567-7600 or click here to visit their website.